mangapress/mangapress/readme.txt

 == Upgrade Notice ==

+WARNING: Child themes have been pulled from the plugin.
+These themes are now available for download at Manga-Press.com.
+If you are using these themes, please move them to the wp-content/themes directory before upgrading.

 = 3.0.0 =
+  * Removed child themes
   * Added sorting options for Comic Archive Page
   * Added comic archive calendar template
   * Added comic archive gallery template